 What does Galatians proclaim?

-That the blessing of Abraham might come on the Gentiles through Jesus Christ; that we might receive the promise of the Spirit through faith.
+that the blessing of Abraham might come upon the Gentiles in Christ Jesus, that we might receive the promise of the Spirit through faith.
 (Galatians 3:14)

 How, then, could we Christians believe there are two separate churches, one Jewish and one Gentile?

 Now to Abraham and his Seed were the promises made.
 He does not say, “And to seeds,” as of many, but as of one, “And to your Seed,” who is Christ.
 (Galatians 3:16)

 The promise of fruitfulness, of dominion, and of blessing to the nations of the earth, can be applied only to “Abraham and his seed.”
 The Seed of Abraham is Christ.
 In fact, a Jew who has not been born again in Christ cannot receive the promises directed toward the Seed of Abraham.
 If a person has not been born again, whether he is a Jew or Gentile, he can neither see nor enter the Kingdom of God.

 Many promises of the Old Testament spoke to the physical nation of Israel.
 But the Messianic promises of the Old Testament, those pertaining to the eternal Kingdom of God, always are directed toward Christ and those who are part of Him.

 Why, then, the fifteen hundred years of Israel under the Law?